-The C major pentatonic scale is simply a major triad - C, E & G with an added 6th and 9th - A & D. These notes form the C 6/9 chord.
+The C major pentatonic scale is simply a major triad - C, E & G with an added 6th and 9th - A & D. These notes form the C6/9 chord.

-A Minor Pentatonic scale (Am7sus4)
+A Minor Pentatonic scale (Am7add4)

-The minor pentatonic scale is exactly the same as the relative major pentatonic scale (as it has the same notes), but simply starts on the relative minor.
-The A minor pentatonic is constructed using the minor triad - A, C & E and then adding the 4th & 7th - D & G. These notes form the Am7sus4 chord.
+The minor pentatonic scale is the same as the relative major pentatonic scale (as it has the same notes), but simply starts on the relative minor.
+The A minor pentatonic is constructed using the minor triad - A, C & E and then adding the 4th & 7th - D & G. These notes form the Am7add4 chord, which is simply a different inversion of the C6/9 chord.